orichardson/orichardson.github.io/_main_pages/about.md

 <!-- I have broad interests and broad technical expertise. -->

 My thesis work focuses primarily on a unifying theory of probabilistic modeling, that allow for inconsistent beliefs.
-This theory is based on a class of grpahical models I invented called [Probabilistic Dependency Graphs (PDGs)](https://orichardson.github.io/pdg/), which subsumes traditional graphical models, as well as many machine leraning models.
+This theory is based on a class of models I invented called [Probabilistic Dependency Graphs (PDGs)](https://orichardson.github.io/pdg/), which subsumes traditional graphical models, as well as many of those in machine learning.

 <!-- Critically, PDGs can contain inconsistent probabilistic information, and that degree of inconsistency
 turns out to be quite important. -->